 He has extensive experience in research compliance topics including Institutional Review Board; Environmental Health and Safety; Institutional Biosafety, Radiation Safety and Laboratory Safety; Dual User Research of Concern (DURC) oversight; Research Occupational Health Program; Animal Care and Use Programs; Financial Conflict of Interest; Responsible Conduct of Research and Sponsored Research Programs.

 Dr. Tahmassian holds a B.Sc. in nuclear engineering and a Ph.D. in radiobiology from Queen Mary College, London University, and is a Diplomat of the American Board of Sciences in Nuclear Medicine.
-He services on a number of national and international scientific and professional organizations.
+He serves on a number of national and international scientific and professional organizations.

 1350 Massachusetts Avenue